TABLEALL

 WINE

 As a wine collector himself, Yamamoto keeps a highly curated selection, focused on quality over fame.
 About 60-70% of the selected wines come from France, while the rest are made up of unique picks from Australia, Italy as well as Japan.
-He buys the wine from an experienced importer he trusts, who has in the past helped him get his hands on some rare vintages held by a three-star Michelin restaurant in France.
+He buys the wine from an experienced importer he trusts, who has in the past helped him get his hands on some rare vintages held by a three-star restaurant in France.
 Taste some rare Japanese bottles such as the Tsukika from Domaine Mie Ikeno.
 He also stocks seven to eight different Champagnes as well as about ten brands of sake from various regions.

 Course